busraatasoy/Telemetry_Analysis_Project/README.md

 ---

-## 📁 Dataset Description
+## 📁 Dataset Info & Description:
+Using a data unification algorithm, the tech team at our client, Daikibo, has converted all telemetry data collected from its 4 factories:
+- Daikibo Factory Meiyo (Tokyo, Japan)
+- Daikibo Factory Seiko (Osaka, Japan)
+- Daikibo Berlin (Berlin, Germany)
+- Daikibo Shenzhen (Shenzhen, China)

+Each location has 9 types of machines, sending a message every 10 mins.
+Daikibo has been collecting this data for one month (May 2021) and they've shared this data in the form of a single JSON file.

-The telemetry dataset is in **JSON** format and includes data fields such as:
+- The telemetry dataset is in **JSON** format and includes data fields such as:

 | Field Name      | Description                                  |
 |------------------|----------------------------------------------|